Coaching and mentoring exist for a similar purpose; to support people to develop. But what exactly is the difference between coaching and mentoring?

-Coaching and mentoring are two great opportunities for people development, especially if you have a team of talented employees who can guide your more junior staff.
+Are you struggling to understand the difference between coaching and mentoring?
+Both are great for people development, particularly if you have a team of talented employees who can guide your more junior staff.
+But, it’s essential to know when to use each one effectively.

 Keep reading to learn: